 Jae-eun structures the plot around three reunions to show the widening crack in their friendship that goes beyond repair and uses a small cat, which Ji-young finds in an alleyway and is passed from friend to friend, to keep the four-story arcs linked.

 A mother is always considered as a symbol of unconditional love who could sacrifice everything for her child without giving a thought.
-Bong Joon-ho’s ‘Mothe’ tries to navigate through the emotional quandary of a mother and realise the actuality of unconditional love.
+Bong Joon-ho’s ‘Mother’ tries to navigate through the emotional quandary of a mother and realize the actuality of unconditional love.

-Bong Joon weaves an emotionally gut-wrenching mystery thriller around the murder of a teenage girl whose main accused is a marginally intelligent boy.
+Bong Joon weaves a gut-wrenching mystery thriller around the murder of a teenage girl, the suspect of which is a marginally intelligent boy.
 His mother (Kim Hye-Ja ) starts an amateurish investigation to find out the real culprit.
 It throws her into the labyrinth of deception and moral corruption.
-Kim Hye-Ja terrifically gets into the skin of this role to give one of the most nuanced performances to remember for a long time.
+Kim Hye-Ja terrifically gets into the skin of this role to give a nuanced performance to remember for a long time.

-It’s fairly difficult to write about a film that is intuitive, visceral and expansive in its sprawling narrative.
-How you write about something which mimics life so intimately and explores it in the backdrop of changing seasons.
+It’s fairly difficult to write about a film that is intuitive, visceral, and expansive in its sprawling narrative.
+How do you write about something which mimics life so intimately and explores it in the backdrop of changing seasons?

-We are introduced to a small Buddhist monastery, a world in itself, situated on a raft floating in the centre of a mountain pond.
-An old monk (OH Young-soo) is preparing to pass on his wisdom to a child monk (KIM Jong-ho), a repetitive cycle of life.
+We are introduced to a small Buddhist monastery, a world in itself, situated on a raft floating in the center of a mountain pond.
+An old monk (Oh Young-soo) is preparing to pass on his wisdom to a child monk (KIM Jong-ho), a repetitive cycle of life.
 We see life grow in the backdrop of four seasons.
-Encapsulating the emotions of existing and constantly flourishing, like the time has come standstill.
+Encapsulating the emotions of existing and constantly flourishing, as time has come to a standstill.

 9. The Handmaiden | Park Chan-Wook | 2016

-The Handmaiden featured in our list of The 25 best Non-English Films of 2016
+Related to Best Korean Movies: We featured The Handmaiden featured in The 25 best Non-English Films of 2016

-It’s a masterful work by Park Chan-Wook, as he puts his audiences in the midst of a large puzzle spread all over the floor where they are forced to question every action, feel distressed by some of them & in a very dark, hilarious way, feel greatly amused by them.
-Continue reading the review of The Handmaiden.
+It’s a masterful work by Park Chan-Wook, as he puts his audiences amid a large puzzle spread all over the floor where they are forced to question every action, feel distressed by some of them, and in a very dark, hilarious way, feel greatly amused by them.

 8. Burning | Lee Chang-dong | 2018

-The greatest achievement of Burning lies in the controlled and restrained narration that uses minimal exposition, relying on visual cues to express the airtight tension among the characters.
-The anger, grief, rage, love and envy are never explicitly expressed, rather it is internalised that is reflected in discomfort silences further heightened by Kim Da-won’s unsettling score.
-Read the complete review of Burning.
+The greatest achievement of “Burning” lies in the controlled and restrained narration that uses minimal exposition, relying on visual cues to express the airtight tension among the characters.
+Anger, grief, rage, love, and envy are never explicitly expressed.
+Rather, they are internalized in uncomfortable silences, and further heightened by Kim Da-won’s unsettling score.

 7. Treeless Mountain | So Yong Kim | 2008